 - Celebrities and Industry Leader Partners: World Renowned Chef Daniel Boulud; Legendary Ian Schrager co-founder Studio 54, American Boutique Hotelier; Andrew Rigie, Executive Director of the New York City Hospitality Alliance; Richard Sandoval, Celebrity Chef, Restaurateur, and Author; Marc Murphy, Celebrity Chef, Restaurateur, Author, and Television Personality; Melba Wilson, Celebrity Chef, Restaurateur, Caterer, and Author; Horst Schulze, Former President of Ritz-Carlton Hotel, Chief Executive Officer and Chairman at Capella Hotel Group; Richard J. Amato, Vice President of Hotel Association of New York City Inc; Hanna Lee, President of the Award-winning PR and Social Media Agency; Avery Fletcher, Director of Sales and Marketing at 21 Club; Alex Askew, President and CEO of Black Culinarian Alliance (BCA).

-- Professional Affiliations: New York Restaurant Association; Hotel Association of NYC; Hospitality Alliance of NYC; Long Island Hotel and Lodging Association; Boutique and Lifestyle Lodging Association; BCA Global; Long Island Convention and Visitors Bureau.
+- Professional Affiliations: New York Restaurant Association; Hotel Association of NYC; Hospitality Alliance of NYC; Long Island Hospitality and Leisure Association; Boutique and Lifestyle Lodging Association; BCA Global; Long Island Convention and Visitors Bureau.

 - Educational Events and Tours: Personalized tours of luxury hotels; resorts and catering facilities; wineries and casinos; cruise lines and airlines; back-of-the-house hotel operations.